Poles of cubic differentials and ends of convex $\mathbb{RP}^2$-surfaces: Finite volume ends and low-order poles

 \section{Finite volume ends and low-order poles}

-In this chapter, we show that the poles of a holomorphic $k$-differential of order less than $k$ are exactly the finite volume ends for the complete solution to the vortex equation (Theorem \ref{thm_finitevolumeend}).
+In this chapter, we show in Theorem \ref{thm_finitevolumeend} that the poles of a holomorphic $k$-differential of order less than $k$ are exactly the finite volume ends for the complete solution to the vortex equation.
 When $k=3$, such ends have a projective-geometric description (Theorem \ref{thm_marquis}) and the above result implies Part (\ref{item_introthm0}) of Theorem \ref{thm_intro2}.